Members

-The key element in this ecosystem is the FEHRL members themselves, as identified, and where appropriate (e.g. Ireland, Netherlands and Norway) their scientific representatives on the Research Coordinator committee.
+The key element in the FEHRL ecosystem is the FEHRL members themselves, as identified, and their scientific representatives on the Research Committee.

-BRRC, Belgium Director: Annick De Swaef Research Coordinator: Xavier Cocu
+BRRC, Belgium Director: Eva Van de Bossche Research Committee Delegate: Xavier Cocu

 |